top of page

 Section 1.2 Area

-Lighthouse shall comprise the general regional area of southern California.
-This area includes, but is not limited to, the counties of San Diego, Riverside, and Orange.
+Lighthouse shall comprise the general region of southern California.
+This area includes, but is not limited to, the counties of San Diego and Riverside.

 Section 1.3 Purpose and Intent